code4lib/code4lib.github.io/_posts/2008-12-02-2009-pre-conferences.md

 layout: post
 title: 2009 Pre-Conferences
 created: 1228235291
+permalink: /conference/2009/precon/
 ---
 <div xmlns:rdfs="http://www.w3.org/2000/01/rdf-schema#"  xmlns:swc="http://data.semanticweb.org/ns/swc/ontology#" about="http://code4lib.org/266#preconferences">

-We have 8 pre-conferences for <a rel="swc:isSubEventOf" href="http://code4lib.org/2009#conference">code4lib2009</a> -- 2 full day and 6 half day.
+We have 8 pre-conferences for <a rel="swc:isSubEventOf" href="/conference/2009/">code4lib2009</a> -- 2 full day and 6 half day.
 The plan is to charge a flat $25 pre-conference fee to cover room and break costs.
 Plan to arrive at morning sessions beginning at 8:30 am, and afternoon sessions beginning at 1.

 Two 12-passenger shuttles circling between the Renaissance and Brown will run 7:45-9:45, 11:45-1:45, 4:15-6:15.
 Some may prefer to walk; allow at least 20 minutes for the 1 mile walk to the John Hay Library, or 30 minutes for the 1.5 miles to the Inn at Brown.
 Maps will be available.

 <!--break-->